Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ```

 ![Multiple variables referring to the same value](../assets/lists-and-memory/lists-and-memory_lists-and-memory_reference_multiple-references.png)

+<figcaption>Multiple variables can reference the same data in memory</figcaption>

 You can see the identify that both refer to the same value in memory using our friend the `id` function and see that both variables refer to the same memory address.